 MJ: Yes.
 Addicts tend to use this as justification for their betrayal.
 It isn't fair or accurate.
 He will choose to betray not because she is or is not sexual with him.

 Anne: Yes.
 It doesn't matter.
 Let's talk about values conflict in this situation.

-A conflicting value that might happen at the same time is that she values safety and wanting to pull away from him in order to be safe.
-On one hand she values that she thinks she should show up sexually and in the same moment she values that she thinks she should not show up sexually.
+A conflicting value that might happen, at the same time, is that she values safety and wanting to pull away from him in order to be safe.
+On one hand, she values that she thinks she should show up sexually and, in the same moment, she values that she thinks she should not show up sexually.
 Do I go toward him or do I pull away from him?

 She might feel like she has to have sex to maintain an intact family.
-At the same time she values safety and feels like pulling back from being sexual with him.
+At the same time, she values safety and feels like pulling back from being sexual with him.

 Am I honoring God by being sexual when I don't want to?
-Am I honoring God by not being sexual and protecting myself.
+Am I honoring God by not being sexual and protecting myself?

-Anne: I think it comes down to being honest; honoring God by being honest with myself about how I really feel.
+Anne: I think it comes down to being honest.
+Honoring God by being honest with myself about how I really feel.

-Setting Boundaries Helps Establish Sexual Safety
+Boundaries Can Help Establish Sexual Safety

-MJ: this is gets really confusing.
+MJ: It gets confusing.